teateatea/heartbreaker/A/B/C/Rules/Combat Order.md

 ___
 ### 2. Take Action
-The Active Creature performs their action, such as attacking, or casting spells, and may move if they wish.
+The Active Creature performs their action, such as attacking, casting spells, and/or moving.

 *See **[[Combat Actions]]** for more details about the combat turn.*